What to Do When You Lose Your Train of Thought While Speaking (And How to Recover Quickly)

 Of course, this is all easier said than done.

-The only way to truly master these techniques is through consistent observation and repetitive practice.
+The only way to truly master these techniques is through consistent observation and practice.
 So be gentle with yourself!
 And just pay attention to it.
 Over time, you’ll replace the impulse to “point fingers” at the fact that you’ve lost your train of thought with a more relaxed and fluid approach.

 Read this next…